 The obvious one would be that the brake light on the dash might come on.
 There is a brake warning light and an ABS light; the brake warning comes on if there is an imbalance in the brake system, such as a leak at one corner or a failure in one half of the master cylinder could cause.
 The ABS light would be unrelated, being set if the module sees an electrical issue primarily.

-If one of the two sides of the brake master cylinder aren’t sealing or delivering pressure, that will trip a sensor in the proportioning valve and turn the brake warning light on.
+If one of the two sides of the brake master cylinder isn’t sealing or delivering pressure, that will trip a sensor in the proportioning valve and turn the brake warning light on.
 The brake pedal might also feel “soft”, sinking under light pressure without engaging the brakes.
 Depending on how the brake system is organized this could also cause a pull to one side or the other, or cause the front or rear brakes to lock up more easily, the result of only two out of the four corners braking effectively.

 What to do if a Master Cylinder is Contaminated

 The first thing that is looked at in most brake inspections is the condition of the fluid.
 There are a couple kinds of possible contamination.
 The first is water; brake fluid is hygroscopic, which means it absorbs water.
 The master typically has a small port for air to enter to displace fluid during use, so it is exposed to moisture from the air, and it absorbs moisture over time.
-Too much moisture in brake fluid can cause corrosion inside the system, and it can reduce the boiling point of the brake fluid to a dangerous point.
+Too much moisture in the brake fluid can cause corrosion inside the system, and it can reduce the boiling point of the brake fluid to a dangerous point.
 That’s one of the main reasons to do a brake fluid service.

 But petroleum products are a much worse kind of contamination if they are introduced into the brake system.
-In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid or engine oil or something of that sort, the result is that the rubber in the master cylinder swells up and looses it’s ability to form a seal.
+In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid or engine oil or something of that sort, the result is that the rubber in the master cylinder swells up and loses its ability to form a seal.
 That’s only the first part of the problem.
 Often the contaminants travel down through the system, damaging the brake hoses, then the calipers or wheel cylinders.
 Contaminated calipers will usually seize up, while wheel cylinders will leak.
 The basic recommendation from all manufacturers if a vehicle has brake fluid contaminated by a petroleum product is to replace everything in the brake system that has rubber parts exposed to the fluid.

 One way to tell is to look in the master cylinder with a flashlight, and see if there are globules of fluid floating on top which are not mixing with the ordinary brake fluid.
-Another way is to draw off a sample and see if it is completely water soluble – if it will absorb and mix with ordinary water.
+Another way is to draw off a sample and see if it is completely water-soluble – if it will absorb and mix with ordinary water.

 If the brakes don’t feel right, if the pedal sinks or if the brakes lock up or pull, or if the brake warning light is on, it’s a good idea to have it checked right away.